Kangwkk/samplerepo-pr-practice/README.md

 # [Sample Repo] PR Practice
 A sample repo for practicing how to create Pull Requests

-# introduction
+# Summary
-This repo is mainly for practising pulling request.
-Yes, that is all.
+This repo is mainly for practising pulling request.dvvwev Yes, that is all.wveev some modification here...vwv
-some modification here...